 Early-fixing the partial solution provided by the SatGNN models yielded the best results overall, showing a 43\% gain in the evaluation of the expected objective value within the time budget, and a 35\% reduction in the evaluation of the expected time to find a feasible solution.
-The trust region approach, which can be seen as a relaxation of the early-fixing, was comparable to early-fixing in terms of the best solution found within the time limit, but overall seems to provide a worse trade-off, as both early-fixing and trust region do not provide optimality guarantees, but trust region takes longer to find good solutions to the ONTS problem.
-Using the SatGNN models to warm-start the SCIP solver significantly reduced the time to find a feasible solution (in comparison to the baseline), but was overall worse than the two other approaches.
-However, warm-start has the advantage of providing optimality guarantees, which makes it more widely applicable.
+The trust region approach, which can be seen as a relaxation of early-fixing, was comparable to early-fixing in terms of the best solution found within the time limit.
+However, overall, it seems to provide a worse trade-off, as both early-fixing and trust region do not provide optimality guarantees, but trust region takes longer to find good solutions to the ONTS problem.
+Using the SatGNN models to warm-start the SCIP solver significantly reduced the time needed to find a feasible solution (in comparison to the baseline), but it was worse overall than the two other approaches.

 Across all experiments, a highlight of the GNNs' performance was the generalization to larger instances.
 This characteristic is essential for problems with varying instance size and is not trivially achievable with traditional deep-learning models.
 However, it is also key for tasks with higher acquisition costs for certain problem sizes, as in the case of the ONTS problem.
 Large instances of optimization problems are the ones that drive the research of heuristic solutions, as they are usually more expensive to solve; however, as we need to solve instances to create a training dataset, it often becomes infeasible to train the deep learning models on large instances.
 In this context, the generalization results from our experiments suggest that GNNs can be effectively trained using easy (cheap to acquire) instances of the problem, and be used on the hard instances of interest.